What is the Network and Information Security Upgrade?

 When will the upgrade take place?

-The Wired and Wireless network upgrade will be deployed, building by building, over the next three years.
+The Wired and Wireless network upgrade will be deployed, building by building, over the next few years.
 Onsite activities will occur in all buildings.
 During this period there will be scheduled service interruptions for Wired and Wireless network access in each building.
 Communications will be sent in advance to advise of work being done.
 In addition, IT Services will host a series of information sessions for Local Area Network Administrators (LAN Admins) and other support staff periodically during the upgrade to share information about the upcoming changes and project status.

 What happens during a building upgrade?